 - the equipment provides crucial patient access to diagnostic imaging services.

-- Inner Regional Australia Exemption Application Form (PDF 352 KB)
+- PDF version: Inner Regional Australia Exemption Application Form (PDF 329 KB)

-- Inner Regional Australia Exemption Application Form (Word 484 KB)
+- Word version: Inner Regional Australia Exemption Application Form (Word 482 KB)

 Keeping the Location Specific Practice Number records up to datePractices are required to keep the Department of Human Services’(DHS) Location Specific Practice Number (LSPN) records up to date including the age of each piece of equipment.
 To update LSPN information, practices may access the relevant forms and contact details at the Medicare website and practices must inform the Department of Human Services when equipment is upgraded.